Hoi An Weather: A Traveller’s Guide

-Visiting Hoi An is on the vast majority of tourist itineraries when travelling through Vietnam.
-It’s a unique, charming, cultural destination that will always be recommended from traveller to traveller—but when is the best time to go?
-And Hoi An weather is really great to spending for any weekend if you single or have any family.
-Due to the sheer length and topographic Geography of Vietnam, wet and dry seasons develop independently and are therefore quite different between the southern, central, and northern parts of the country.
-This can make planning a trip somewhat challenging if you’re trying to gauge climates along a travel route.
+Due to the sheer length and topographic Geography of Vietnam, wet and dry seasons develop independently.
+The weather is therefore quite different between the southern, central, and northern parts of the country.
+All this makes planning a trip somewhat challenging if you’re trying to gauge climates along a travel route.

 The total length of the dry season typically stretches from February to September, but within this timeframe, it has its fluctuations.
 February to April has the most moderate temperatures averaging a high of 30°C (86°F) making it a popular choice for tourists to visit the ancient city of Hoi An.

 Although flooding doesn’t happen every year, it is something to be aware of when planning your trip during the rainy season.
 Flood levels vary, mostly it’s restricted to the Old Town and immediate surrounding areas, some years it experiences knee-high water, while others it has received multiple metres.
 It’s best to check the weather forecast ahead of time if you expect to travel to Hoi An from October to December.
-Here are a related article about An Bang Beach.
-You should to see that.
+Here is a related article about An Bang Beach which you can read.

 If flooding does occur during your time in Hoi An, know that the locals are super adaptable and prepared—the weather won’t bring your travels to a full-stop.
 Many riverside businesses in the old town stack up their chairs and move their valuables upstairs to get ready for the flooding.